 If you can get a hold of a floor plan, you can draw out exactly what you’d like to achieve before you get your hands dirty.

 If you’re unsure of where to begin, it’s a good idea to chat to a local real estate agent.
 They’ll have expert advice as they’re selling houses on a weekly basis.
 So, they’ll understand what local buyers are currently looking for in the market.

 (A good real estate agent will have garden and maintenance tips for your home sale.
-You can compare agents at LocalAgentFinder, including performance data, homeowner reviews, agency information, fees, commissions and more).
+You can compare agents at LocalAgentFinder, including commissions, marketing fees, sales history and independent homeowner reviews).

 Start off by grabbing your gloves and getting stuck into the weeds and dead plants.
 It’s the little things that will make a big difference when you’re selling your home.
 A weed-free garden gives you a tidy area to work with before you move onto the rest.